Lukejkw/OpenExchangeRatesSharp/ReadMe.md

 ## Paid Account Users

 This library has not been tested with a paid account but should still work.

-Created by Luke warren.
-More about me at [http://lukewarrendev.co.za](LukeWarrenDev.co.za)

 ## Contributers